RFR RELEASE DATE: Wednesday, May 6, 2026

 phyllis.cahaly@mass.gov

-The deadline for submitting technical application questions is Friday, May 30, 2025 at noon
+The deadline for submitting technical application questions is Friday, June 5, 2026, at noon to WebManager.MOTT@mass.gov.

 OVERVIEW: